swiftlang/sourcekit-lsp/Editors/README.md

 endif
 ```

-(…assuming `sourckit-lsp` is in your PATH variable, otherwise replace `'sourcekit-lsp'` with path to your
+(…assuming `sourckit-lsp` is in your PATH variable, otherwise replace `'sourcekit-lsp'` with the path to
-command location).
+the sourcekit-lsp executable).

 That's it!
-As a test, open a source file in an Xcode project, put cursor on top of a symbol in normal mode and
+As a test, open a swift file, put cursor on top of a symbol in normal mode and
 run `:LspDefinition`.
 More commands is documented [here](https://github.com/prabirshrestha/vim-lsp#supported-commands).

 There are many Vim solutions for code completion.
 For instance, you may want to use LSP for omnifunc: